Internet-Draft | autoconfig | March 2025 |

 At least the second-level domain name(s) of the hostnames involved MUST be shown clearly and with high prominence.¶

-The client MUST NOT cut off parts of long second-level domains, to avoid spoofing.
+To avoid spoofing, the client MUST NOT cut off parts of long second-level domains.
 At least 63 characters MUST be displayed.¶

 Care SHOULD be taken with international characters that look like ASCII characters, but have a different code.¶